craigmccart/Cyber-Airways/test_result.md

 # You have access to a file called `test_result.md`.
 This file contains the complete testing state
 # and history, and is the primary means of communication between main and the testing agent.
 #
-# Main and testing agents must follow this exact format to maintain testing data.
+# Main and testing agent must follow this exact format to maintain testing data.
 # The testing data must be entered in yaml format Below is the data structure:
 #
 ## user_problem_statement: {problem_statement}